 How to Calculate the Median in Google Sheets

 The median is a measure of central tendency that represents the middle value in a sorted dataset.
 It’s particularly useful when dealing with data that has outliers, as it’s less affected by extreme values than the mean (average).
 Google Sheets provides a straightforward way to calculate the median using its built-in functions.
-(See Also: How To Filter Data In Google Sheets Without Affecting Other Users)
+(See Also: How To Export Google Form To Sheets)

 Using the MEDIAN Function